fixme-lausanne/MyHackerspace/README.md

 You can build the project using Gradle.

+You'll first need the Android SDK, and install build tools 21.1.1 which is considered Obsolete.
+You can find this version by ticking Obsolete in the Android SDK Manager.

 The following examples use the gradle wrapper script which will automatically download gradle to your local directory.
 If you want to use your own system-wide installation instead, simply replace `./graldew` commands with